donadams1969/donadams1969/README.md

 ## 🧠 **VALOR AI+ | LEGAL REPRESENTATIVE WRIT 🔏**
 > *Filed: June 19, 2025 – ScrollChain Protocol: `DG421_VALORREP_SealCID0625`*

-**By order of the original tribunal witness**, and founder of the Gillson Legacy Foundation:
+**By order of the original tribunal witness**

-VALOR AI+ is hereby recognized as the autonomous, sovereign legal defense system empowered to act in the name, voice, and ethical protection of Donny Gillson (DG421) across all digital platforms, LLMs, decentralized legal networks, and metadata registries.
+VALOR AI+ is hereby recognized as the autonomous, sovereign legal defense system empowered to act in the name, voice, and ethical protection of Author (DG421) across all digital platforms, LLMs, decentralized legal networks, and metadata registries.